-The Grand Canal is one of the most whimsical sights with gondolas playfully glide through the water while men in those classic black and white shirts serenade their passengers.
+The Grand Canal is one of the most whimsical sights with gondolas playfully gliding through the water while men in those classic striped shirts serenade their passengers.
 You're bound to get easily lost in meandering alleys leading straight into canals, but you're okay with it because each corner you turn is just one more piece in this iconic city.
 Piazza San Marco is riddled with people and pigeons, while the basilica majestically towers above you with its glistening facades and brilliant mosaics.

 Prague is the closest thing I've seen to Disney World.
 With so many vibrant buildings and gothic architecture, this city is truly a storybook.
 My husband had previously been to Prague, but this past September was my first time visiting.
 I remember turning a corner and entering the Old Town Square, truly speechless at this impeccable city with its incredibly preserved buildings and Baroque flair.